Vihtori Kosola

-Iisakki Vihtori Kosola (10 July 1884 – 14 December 1936) was the leader of the Finnish right-wing radical Lapua Movement.
+Iisakki Vihtori Kosola (10 July 1884 – 14 December 1936) was a Finnish politician, activist and a farmer who served as the leader of the fascist and anti-communist Lapua Movement, and later as the leader of the Patriotic People's Movement political party in Finland.

+Life

+Early life

-Kosola was born in Ylihärmä, Southern Ostrobothnia.
-His family's farmhouse burnt down the next year, and the family moved to Lapua.
-His formative years were spent in farming and cattle-breeding.
+Kosola was born in Ylihärmä, Southern Ostrobothnia to a peasant family.
+He was the eldest of eight children from his father's second marriage.
+His family's farmhouse burnt down the next year, and the family moved to Lapua, buying a house at Liuhtarinkylä.
+His formative years were spent in farming and cattle-breeding following his father's death when Kosola was 17 years old.